 RELATED POST – Motorhome & Campervan Cooking Tips, Tricks & Equipment

 This great app lets you discover what’s special about wherever you’re visiting by the people who call it their home.
 Culture Trip lets you share recommendations and save info off-line to review later.

 Select your language and the language into which you’re translating in iTranslate, talk to the phone and the phone will verbally translate.
-We think it’s better than Google Translate and its free when you have wifi or 4g.
-Its £4.99 a month for the pro version which provides offline services.
+We think it’s better than Google Translate and it’s free when you have wifi or 4G.
+It costs £4.99 a month for the pro version which provides services without an internet connection.

 A pin point accurate satellite weather forecaster, Windy was originally developed for kite-surfers.
-Provides all the weather stats you need wherever you are in the world with seven days of forecasting.
+The app provides all the weather stats you need wherever you are in the world with seven days of accurate forecasting.
 One thing it can’t do is take your awning in for you!

 Well, obviously!
 What’s a road trip without road trip songs – and Spotify is our fave to play them.
 The best music app IOHO and still compatible with the old-school ipod touch, this one never lets us down.